TaffCodes/Money_Load_Distributor/README.md

 # Money_Load_Distributor
-A Python program to split money while operating as a money bag.
+A Python program to simplify splitting money while operating as a money bag.